google/lmctfy/README.md

 lmctfy is released as both a C++ library and a CLI.

 ## Current Status
 lmctfy is beta software under heavy development and may change as it evolves.
-The latest release version is `0.3`.
-It currently only provides CPU and memory isolation.
-Take a look at our [roadmap](#roadmap) for areas of development and possible [contributions](#contributing).
+The latest release version is `0.4.5`.
+It currently provides isolation for CPU, memory, and devices.
+It also allows for the creation of Virtual Hosts which are more heavily isolated containers giving the impression of running as an independent host.Take a look at our [roadmap](#roadmap) for areas of development and possible [contributions](#contributing).

 ## Getting Started
 This section describes building the CLI, running all unit tests, and initializing the machine.
 The [CLI Commands](#cli-commands) section provides some examples of CLI operations and [C++ Library](#c-library) describes the use of the underlying library.